 What are people doing in photos that receive the highest engagement?
 What kind of activity is your brand associated with?
 Our algorithms can recognize activities such as running, cycling, cooking, public speaking, swimming, driving and 60 others in images.

-If you want to see which shirt color is the most popular among your customers, you can filter images by color:
+If you want to see which drink color is the most popular among your customers, you can filter images by color:

 You can also easily combine several Visual Insights filters.
-For example, here are the scenes with toddlers on vacation:
+For example, here are the photos of a drink on the background of the street:

-If you have any other questions, reach out to us via chat!
+To set up such a topic or If you have any other questions, reach out to us via chat

 Wishing you a great day and cool insights 😉